freeCodeCamp/guide/src/pages/mathematics/algebra/the-quadratic-formula/index.md

 ---
 ## The Quadratic Formula

-This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/mathematics/algebra/the-quadratic-formula/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

-<a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.

 The quadratic formula is a tool for solving quadratic equations.
 A quadratic equation is a polynomial equation of degree two.
 A degree two polynomial is just a polynomial where the highest exponent of _x_ is 2.
 The following are examples of quadratic equations.